 Families who have younger children will be accommodated separately and their volunteer activities and meals will be separate from the regular volunteer groups.

 Please visit our Rhino Conservation – Family Programme page for further details.

 How many people will there be?

-There is a maximum of 12 volunteers at one time, plus staff and volunteer managers.
+There is a maximum of 12 volunteers in a group at any one time, plus staff and volunteer managers.